bweilers/Transfer-Learning-Asset-Prediction/README.md

 UCO and SCO are two stocks based on the oil market (UCO is ultra long and SCO is ultra short), and they have a near perfect inverse realationship.
 By using technical indicators like simple moving averages (SMA), we should be able to build a machine learning model that predicts when it is worth taking a long position on either one of these stocks.

 ### What are the challenges of created a well trained Neural Network for predicting winning positions on UCO?
 And what are the parameters that are ultimately useful for an effective oil model?
+One of the challenges was acquiring sufficient data points.
+Our initial SVC model only required SVM long and SVM short to predict entry and exit points for UCO stock.
+To solve this we used the FinTa library to add features to the model.
+The second challenge wa th model itself.
+Because Neural Networks use layers, we determeind the number of layers and the output.
+But our intial model was giving us a negative loss and accuracy.
+To improve the model we change the y-target form -1/1 to 0/1 in order to be more compatible with the output layer's sigmoid activation function.
+Additionally we found that setting the loss parameter to 'binary_crossentropy' and optimizer to 'adam' provided the best model.

 ### How does the baseline model created for UCO using sklearn svm compare to the Neural Network model created using deep learing?
 Our initial svc model was fairly accurate
 ![Repo Image](./Resources/Images/uco-testing-report.png)

 ### Howe effective is it to apply transfer learning to asset position prediction?
+The evidence from our transfer learning test indicated that applying a model built for oil stocks to cryptocurrencies and tokens resulted in an inaccuerate model.

 ## Code and Dependencies
 This code is to be run on Google Colab